 Similarly, hiking to Annapurna Sanctuary is challenging terrain.

-The cost of the Annapurna Sanctuary Trek will be not much expensive.
+The cost of the Annapurna Sanctuary Trek will be not very expensive.

 This trek gives a chance to observe the Beauty of the Himalayas up close and create last remembrances of an amazing adventure in Nepal Mountain.